projectcalico/calico/networking/change-block-size.md

 ### How to

->**Important!** Make sure that you do the steps in the order shown; this ensures that existing pod connectivity is not affected.
-Also, when pods are deleted, applications may be temporarily unavailable (depending on the type of application); plan accordingly.
+>**Important!** Make sure that you follow the steps in the order described to minimize pod connectivity disruption.
+Pods may lose connectivity when they are redeployed, and may lose external connectivity while in the temporary pool.
+Also, when pods are deleted, applications may be temporarily unavailable (depending on the type of application).
+Plan accordingly.
 {: .alert .alert-danger }

 #### Change the IP pool block size